davidgiven/cpm65/README.md

   - You get a 40x24 screen, emulated using a four-pixel-wide soft font.
 It doesn't look great but is surprisingly readable, and is vastly better than the VIC-20's default 22x24 screen mode.

-  - Disk accesses are slightly faster than the Commodore 64, but only just.
-    It's still a miserable experience.

 ### Commodore PET notes